Acute sinusitis is common. It is mostly treated with antibiotics combined with inhalations, saline douches or decongestants.

 A useful product is Xlear.
 This contains saline which is antibacterial, xylitol which stops the salt drying the nose out and leaves a film which protects it from microbes and grape-see extract which is anti-bacterial and anti-fungal.
 It is available from health food shops and on-line.
 In difficult cases once infection has settled, nasal probiotics can be used as a protective.
 These are available but not easy to find.

 Another useful remedy is iodine because of its strong antibacterial antiviral and antifungal properties.
 It is volatile and quickly reaches the respiratory passages and kills microbes.
-A good way to get this into the sinuses is inhalation with a salt pipe.
-Put about 4 drops of 12% Lugol’s iodine in the salt pipe and breathe.
+A good way to get this into the sinuses is inhalation with iodine through a salt pipe (see youtube on this: Protect yourself from Covid 19 blog or COPD leaflet).
+Put about 4 drops of 12% or 15% Lugol’s iodine in the salt pipe and breathe.
 Alternatively inhale from a small bowl of boiled water with the iodine in it and put a towel over the head but here the effect will be less strong.
 Use at least four times daily.

 With any chronic infection, keep sugar and carbohydrates low.
 Fat and protein are OK.
 Fasting often helps as it promotes immunity (at least try to have 12 hours between the evening meal and breakfast with no food).
 Use Vitamin C to bowel tolerance (see separate leaflet) for acute episodes starting as soon as the sinusitis flares up.